The Vertical Logic of Hamiltonian Methods (Part 1): Second Example: Schr odinger's Equation

 \subsection{2nd Example, Aftermath}

 The second example contains little that can not be found in standard textbooks on QM.
-We only changed the narrative, the presentation of the theory.
-This change did not even concern the interpretation of essential difficulties like the ``measurement problem'', but only our attitude towards the classical theory and the mathematics.
+We only changed the narrative, the presentation of the math.
+This change did not even concern the interpretation of essential difficulties like the ``measurement problem'', but only our attitude towards the mathematics of the classical theory.
 The major difference has been implemented by the initial sentence ``Assumed we would, for whatever reasons, reject the notion of a classical point particle and replace it with a (classical) density distribution [...]''.

 Some textbooks on QM, for instance Messiah's~\cite{Messiah} as well as Weinberg's~\cite{Weinberg} and Schiff's~\cite{Schiff} refer to the group velocity (Eq.~\ref{eq_dispersion}) and the corresponding Hamiltonian expression (Eq.~\ref{eq_someHamiltonian}).
 But all omit to directly derive Schr\"odinger's equation this way.
 It is interesting to see what they do instead.
 Messiah first introduces both velocities and writes (page 52): ``From the condition $v=v_g$ and from relation (I.2) one obtains the de Broglie relations.''
 On page 55 he provides another analogy to classical mechanics based on Fermat's principle.
-But then, on page 61, one reads the following sentence about the possibility to derive Schr\"odinger's equation: ``It is quite clear that no deductive reasoning can lead us to that equation.
-Like all equations of mathematical physics it must be postulated and its only justification lies in the comparison of its predictions with experimental results.''
-Messiah continues on the same page with three more conditions that the desired equation must obey, namely a) linearity and homogeneity, b) first order in time and c) agreement with classical mechanics.
-On the same page, he then writes: ``All these conditions lead us to the Schr\"odinger equation in a natural way.''
+But then, on page 61, one reads the following sentence about the possibility to derive Schr\"odinger's equation: \bquo It is quite clear that no deductive reasoning can lead us to that equation.
+Like all equations of mathematical physics it must be postulated and its only justification lies in the comparison of its predictions with experimental results. \equo On the same page, Messiah continues to provide three more conditions that the desired equation must obey, namely a) linearity and homogeneity, b) first order in time and c) agreement with classical mechanics.
+On the same page, he then writes: \bquo All these conditions lead us to the Schr\"odinger equation in a natural way. \equo